nssherif/calculator/README.md

 ## 🧐 About <a name = "about"></a>

 This is the first lab of the course ECE 5010 Software Design.
-This lab was done in the first week of class in my 5th term as a computer engineering student.
+This lab was done in the first week of class in my 5th term as a computer engineering student at Memorial University of Newfoundland.
 This lab uses basic object oriented programming concepts in Java to make a simple calculator.
 The IDE that was used was Eclipse and I suggest that you use Eclipse as well to pull this project down.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites